If you have ever asked the question “What is House Sitting?” you are not alone.

 - Is the service free or is it a paid assignment?

 So, What is House Sitting?

-House sitting matches people leaving their homes for a period of time, with sitters who stay in that home while the owners are away.
+House sitting is a mutual agreement between a homeowner leaving their home and pets for a period of time, with a house sitter who comes to live in their home while they are away.

 Who can be a House Sitter?

 Any adult can be a house sitter, but of course, it is entirely up to the discretion of the homeowner as to who they accept.

 We have seen young couples, singles, retirees and everyone in between take up house sitting as an option.
 All that matters is that the homeowner is confident the house sitter is trustworthy and responsible.
 They will be entrusted with caring for the homeowner’s major asset, their home, property and pets.